OmarDJC/fmrp-llps-translation-pipeline/README.md

 - Statistical controls (randomized gene sets, multiple testing correction)
 - Biological validation (synaptic and neurodevelopmental enrichment)

+## Data acquisition

+Ribosome profiling (Ribo-seq) and RNA-seq datasets were obtained from the Gene Expression Omnibus (GEO):

+- GSE143659
+- GSE127847
+- GSE143333
+- GSE114064
+- GSE101823
+- GSE137878

+For each dataset, raw count matrices for mRNA and RPF were used.
+Only experiments containing both wild-type (WT) and knockout (KO) conditions with biological replicates were included.

 ## Reproducibility

 All analyses are structured as modular scripts.